Lukewiz/chasing-tails-modified-english/README.md

 <b><p align="center">To download, go to the releases of this repo.</p></b>

-- Voice chat is usable with the help of [Simple Voice Chat](https://www.curseforge.com/minecraft/mc-mods/simple-voice-chat) Please set up the plugin by yourselves.
+- Voice chat is used with the help of [Simple Voice Chat](https://www.curseforge.com/minecraft/mc-mods/simple-voice-chat) Please set up the plugin by yourselves.
 - You can see the game's system [Here](./docs/GAMEINFO.md)

 <h2 align="center">Frequently Asked Questions</h2>